Nauru country brief

 The ICJ Case and Compact of Settlement

 In August 1993, the Nauru and Australian Governments signed a Compact of Settlement (NACOS) which ended litigation by Nauru against Australia in the International Court of Justice over rehabilitation of phosphate land mined before independence.
-As part of the settlement, Australia paid Nauru $57 million in cash and agreed to provide $50 million over a period of 20 years (paid in annual instalments of $2.5 million indexed at 1993 values, e.g. $3.9 million in 2011-12).
+As part of the settlement, Australia paid Nauru $57 million in cash and agreed to provide $50 million over a period of 20 years (paid in annual installments of $2.5 million indexed at 1993 values, e.g. $3.9 million in 2011-12).
 The projects to be undertaken with this money are governed by the Rehabilitation and Development Cooperation Agreement (RADCA).
 Australia and Nauru are cooperating closely on using NACOS funds to facilitate the mining of residual primary and, later, secondary phosphate reserves, followed by the rehabilitation of mined-out lands.

 Australian development assistance to Nauru

 Australian aid also provides funding toward repairing and maintaining Nauru's school buildings and hospitals as well as electricity generation and water desalination equipment.
 The Australian funded redevelopment of the Nauru Secondary School (NSS) was finalised in March 2010 and includes Nauru's first-ever trade training school.
 The NSS provides schooling for up to 450 students.
 Australia's aid also provides pharmaceuticals and other medical supplies for the hospital.
 Nauru has successfully used Australian funding to improve its media network including radio and television broadcasting and to improve revenue collection and financial management.
-Further information can be found on the AusAID website.
+Further information can be found on Australian Aid.